Mainakdeb/GPT-J-inference/README.md

 # Generating Fictional Dialogues
 Using the GPT-J 6B (8 bit compression) to generate dialogues from prompted context.
-Prompts are bold, rest of the text is generated.
-No gradient updates were performed.
+Check out the exmples below (prompts are bold, rest of the text is generated)

-## Zero Shot
+## 1. Zero Shot Approach
 The model generates tokens given only a natural language description of the task.
 > **Genre: Science Fiction.**